orgvue2/gizmocookbook/chapter9/expression_pane_table.md

 ));
 };
 ```
-* What it does: Lists number of nodes and properties (per type)
+* What it does: Lists number of nodes and properties; data size and shape (per type)
 * When use it: For a brief look at the type of data in the dataset - data type, # nodes and properties, without having to use dashboards or filter control
 Output numerical summary of dataset into Excel